Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: signer (https://w3id.org/ldac/terms#signer)

-The participant was a principal signer in a resource that consists of a recording, a film, or a transcription of a recorded resource.
+The contributor was a principal signer in a resource that consists of a recording, a film, or a transcription of a recorded resource.
+Signers are those whose gestures predominate in a recorded or filmed resource.
+(The resource may be a transcription of that recording).

 ### Values expected to be one of these types: